kentux/telegraf/plugins/inputs/directory_monitor/README.md

 ##       character_encoding = "utf-16be"
 # character_encoding = "utf-8"
 #
+## A list of the only file names to monitor, if necessary.
+Supports regex.
+If left blank, all files are ingested.
+# files_to_monitor = [".*.csv"]
+#
 ## A list of files to ignore, if necessary.
-Please only provide file name and not a full path.
+Supports regex.
 # files_to_ignore = [".DS_Store"]
 #
 ## Maximum lines of the file to process that have not yet be written by the